Chart Color Schemes

 In terms of cultural diversity, Tarragindi records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Tarragindi's population, born in Australia, stands at 81.5%, with 92.6% being citizens and 86.5% speaking English only at home.
+Tarragindi's cultural diversity aligns with its wider region, with 81.5% born in Australia, 92.6% being citizens, and 86.5% speaking English only at home.
 Christianity is the predominant religion, comprising 51.6%.
-Judaism, however, is overrepresented at 0.1%, compared to none across Greater Brisbane.
+Judaism is slightly overrepresented at 0.1%, compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity